Ways to Give

-Every year, the Parents’ Association sponsors an auction which is held in the spring.
-In addition to being a wonderful way to meet new friends and get involved, last year’s benefit, Harvey After Dark, was a great success and helped to provide tuition assistance to families in need.
+Every spring, the Harvey Parent Association sponsors the annual Spring Benefit and auction.
+In addition to being a wonderful way to meet new friends and get involved, the Spring Benefit generates much needed revenue for Harvey’s operating budget.
 Each family is asked to participate in some way.

 Bequests and Wills

 This gift is an important asset in planning for the future.
 Bequests can take many forms, including a specific dollar amount or a portion of what remains of an estate after obligations to others are fulfilled.
 Donors may receive generous tax reductions for themselves and their heirs by naming The Harvey School as a beneficiary of an estate or trust.
 Unrestricted bequests are particularly welcomed since they provide flexibility to the School’s trustees to use the gift in whatever way is needed most.
-However, we recognize that many donors have specific interests that they want to encourage and support.
+We recognize, however, that many donors have specific interests that they want to encourage and support.

 Gifts for specific purposes should be described as broadly as possible.
 For example, a donor may want to leave a gift restricted for scholarships, faculty support or a particular program.
 The donor’s attorney or estate planner as well as a Harvey School representative should be consulted to accommodate individual circumstances.